 She acted in a James Bond scene

-The lighthearted Queen also starred opposite Daniel Craig in a James Bond skit to open the 2012 London Olympics.
-Reportedly, the director inquired whether he could use her likeness—to which Queen Elizabeth responded that she wanted to appear in it herself!
-According to the Queen’s former dresser, Angela Kelly, she even insisted on having a speaking role.
-“I asked whether she would like to say, ‘Good evening, James,’ or, ‘Good evening, Mr. Bond,'” Kelly wrote in her recent book.
+The lighthearted queen starred opposite Daniel Craig in a James Bond skit to open the 2012 London Olympics.
+According to royal dresser Angela Kelly in her book The Other Side of the Coin: The Queen, The Dresser and the Wardrobe, the director inquired whether he could use her likeness—to which Elizabeth responded that she wanted to appear in it herself, and even insisted on having a speaking role.
+“I asked whether she would like to say, ‘Good evening, James,’ or, ‘Good evening, Mr. Bond,'” Kelly wrote.
 “She chose the latter, knowing the Bond films.”
-In the skit, after the Queen and James Bond left Buckingham Palace on a helicopter, a real helicopter appeared live over the Olympic stadium, and the Queen appeared to parachute out—but she left that one to a stunt double.
-Who would have thought that acting was one of the hidden talents of the British royal family?
+In the skit, after the queen and James Bond left Buckingham Palace on a helicopter, a real helicopter appeared live over the Olympic stadium, and the queen appeared to parachute out—but she left that one to a stunt double.

 The Queen first posted on Instagram in 2019